weynandk/info_threefold/src/token/tokenomics/tokenomics.md

 Each farmer has two streams of TFT income:

-# Farming
+## Farming

-**PROOF-OF-CAPACITY**
+**1. Proof-of-Capacity**

 When a person puts capacity on the ThreeFold Grid, this process is called Farming.
 To incentivize farming, the farmer will be remunerated a certain amount of tokens for doing so.

-The number of tokens the farmer earns is dependent on multiple factors:

-** Server/Node Specs of the Farmers Hardware**
+The number of tokens the farmer earns is depending on the server/Node specs of the Farmers hardware:

 * Compute Capacity (CPU)